 I'm having issues installing the Bark for Kids app on my child's Android.

-- If your child's Android is unable to "install apps from unknown sources", see our installation instructions here.
+- If your child's Android is still unable to "install apps from unknown sources", check out the instructions applicable to your plan:

 What are some reasons content monitoring may not be working?